amplia-iiot/oda-docs/content/scenarios/readDataOPCUA.md

 * The device indicates the Id of the device assigned to the value read.

 * The feed is the value the field feed will take in the event published to OpenGate

-The data received as spontaneous events is published directly, it doens't pass trought StateManager.
-We can also configure the poller bundle to retrieve data from the OPC UA device when we want and these values do pass trough StateManager and follows the same path trough ODA bundles as other data until it is published.